 Instructions

-- Pre-heat your oven.
-At least 45 minutes before you want to cook the pizza, get your oven on its highest setting (that’s 250C/482F fan for me) and pop two large trays inside on the top rack to heat up (or a pizza stone if you have one).
+- Preheat your oven.
+At least 30 minutes before you want to cook the pizza, get your oven on its highest setting (that’s 480F/250C for me) and pop two large trays inside on the top rack to heat up (or a pizza stone if you have one).

 - Mix the dough.
-Add the self raising flour, yogurt and salt in a large bowl and mix until it comes together into a rough, floury dough.
+Add 300g (2 cups) of self-raising flour, 280g (1 cup + 2 tablespoons) of thick Greek yogurt and 1 teaspoon of salt to a large bowl and mix until it comes together into a rough, floury dough.
 At this point, go in with your hands and squeeze any remaining lumps of yogurt into the flour to make a smooth, cohesive dough.
-Turn it out onto a clean, flat surface.
+Turn it out onto a clean, flat surface and give it a couple of kneads to bring it into a ball.
+Cover until you’re ready to roll out your bases.

 - Roll out the pizza bases.
 When you’re ready to cook the pizzas, cut the dough into two roughly equal pieces and form them into balls.
-With a rolling pin, roll out each ball into 25cm circles.
+Dust your surface with a little flour to prevent any sticking.
+With a rolling pin, roll out each ball into 10″/25cm circles.
 Pop the circles onto a piece of baking paper and top with your desired toppings.
 PRO TIP: You can roll your bases directly out onto baking paper to make things even easier.

 - Cook the pizzas.
-Transfer onto your super hot tray/pizza stone (still with the pizza on the baking paper) and bake for 10 minutes, or until the base is golden and the toppings are bubbling.
-Keep an eye on it – different ovens are hotter than others!
+Transfer the pizzas to your hot trays or pizza stone (still with the pizza on the baking paper) and bake for 10 to 15 minutes, or until the base is golden and the toppings are bubbling.
+Keep an eye on it – different ovens run hotter than others!

 - Garnish and serve.
 Remove from the oven and add any fresh garnishes.
 Slice and serve.

 - Make the tomato pizza sauce.
-Get the tinned tomatoes, 2 garlic cloves and the teaspoon of salt into a food processor and blitz into a smooth sauce.
+Add the tinned tomatoes, 2 garlic cloves and 1 teaspoon of salt into a food processor and blitz into a smooth sauce (or use an immersion blender).
 Set aside in a small bowl.
-You can also just mix this together in a bowl without using a food processor.
+You can also just mix this in a bowl without using a food processor.

 - Top the pizzas.
-Once you’ve rolled your pizza bases into a circle, spread 5 tablespoons of the pizza sauce onto the base, smoothing it out with a spoon to cover the base evenly (leaving a little space around the edge for the crust).
+Once you’ve rolled your pizza bases into a circle, spread about 1/2 a cup of the pizza sauce onto the base, smoothing it out with a spoon to cover the base evenly (leaving a little space around the edge for the crust).
 Scatter the mozzarella and cheddar or gruyere evenly over the tomato sauce, then dollop over the ‘nduja paste.
-Scatter over the spring onions.
+Scatter over the scallions.

 - Cook the pizzas.
-Transfer to a hot tray in the oven and cook for 10 minutes, until the crust is golden and the cheese is bubbling.
+Transfer to a hot tray in the oven and cook for 10 – 15 minutes, until the crust is golden and the cheese is bubbling.
 Remove from the oven, then drizzle with the honey and scatter with the fresh basil leaves.
-Dig in!

 Notes

-The key to a great homemade pizza is a very hot oven and oven tray.
-Make sure you don’t skip the step of pre-heating them!
+The key to a great homemade pizza is a very hot oven and an oven tray.
+Make sure you don’t skip the step of preheating them.

-Make sure you’re using a thick, Greek yogurt in the dough.
-A plain natural yogurt is a lot runnier, and you’ll end up having to use more flour.
+INGREDIENT NOTES: Make sure you’re using thick, Greek yogurt in the dough.
+Plain natural yogurt is a lot runnier, and you’ll end up having to use more flour.
 This will make the dough more difficult to work with and result in a dense pizza base.
-You can use a fat-free Greek yogurt though, that works well.
+You can use a fat-free Greek yogurt, though, that works well, as does whipped cottage cheese.

 - Prep Time: 10